lxd98/Giraffe_documentation/docs/source/index.rst

    36      17

-The ``*_relationship_raw.txt`` files include the average sequencing depth, number of bin across the GC content.
+The ``*_relationship_raw.txt`` files include the average sequencing depth, number of bins across the GC content.

 ::